CPGridRun

 * Main: It can be quite arbitrary but usually contains simulator information and process.

 * Format: The file storage format, different format has their own purpose and benefit.
-AOD
+AOD, EVNT, etc.

 * Tags: The simulation configuration, i.e., the settings they used in different steps, which are documented by Particle model group.
 Check the link above for more information.